fbpx

 Scar Camouflage, also known as camouflage tattooing, is a pigment mechanism that involves using needles to reduce scar impact and make the skin color blend together.
 It is a process that involves paramedical tattoo technicians using permanent makeup pigments to make the affected areas look natural.

-It is gaining more popularity among people not because of the camouflaging only but helps to gain self-esteem.
-What makes the technique admirable is that it also works fine for stretch marks and other skin irregularities.
+It is gaining more popularity among people, not because of the camouflaging only but helps to gain self-esteem.
+The technique is admirable because it also works fine for stretch marks and other skin irregularities.
 It differs from the typical tattoo, as it smooths out the texture of the scar with the aid of digital needling.

 Covering your scar with these techniques stimulates injury-healing responses, which helps wound areas to fade off and spread.
 Some people think scar camouflage treatment involves medical surgery.
 We can confirm to you that it is a non-surgical medical method.